iterative/dvc.org/content/docs/use-cases/experiment-tracking.md

 [dbricks]: https://databricks.com/product/pricing
 [web ui]: https://studio.iterative.ai/#pricing
 [wandb]: https://wandb.ai/site/pricing

-DVC projects provide a seamless, local-first experience.
-You control where and how your data is saved and shared.
-DVC also improves storage efficiency via
-<abbr>caching</abbr>, preventing repetitive data transfers on every experiment.

-On top of all that, DVC is completely language agnostic.
-You can expect the same convenience and performance whether you're using Jupyter Notebooks or Scala, CSV data frames or HDFS.

 > 💡 Note that other experiment tracking tools can be complementary with DVC,
 > for example for more detailed experiment logging with specialized analytics